 In the event that you have questions or concerns about your child, a program, or classroom expectation, please contact your child's teacher first.
-If after working with the teacher you have further questions or concerns you may contact the school Administration.
+If after working with the teacher, you have further questions or concerns you may contact the school Administration.
 It is the responsibility of the school Administration to investigate and/or address each concern or complaint with the appropriate parties and take appropriate action.
 Concerns and complaints may, at times, be taken to the Board of Directors by school Administration for their consideration.
-You may also ask school staff for our "Uniform Complaint Policy" or may access it on our website.
+If you so choose you may ask for the appropriate formal complaint policy and form.
+General Complaint Policy, #105 OR Uniform Complaint Policy, #105.

-For allegations of Non-Compliance or Unlawful Discrimination / Harassment / Bullying
+For allegations of Non-Compliance or Unlawful Discrimination / Harassment / Bullying/ Title IX (discrimination on basis of sex)

-Please ask school staff for the Title IX, Harassment, Intimidation, Discrimination and Bullying Policy and form and/or the UPCS Uniform Complaint Policy and form if you have allegations of non-compliance or unlawful discrimination, harassment, intimidation or bullying based on protected characteristics.
-For more information, you may also refer to Board Policy #105, #106 OR #518 on the school website.
+Please ask school staff for the and form and/or the UPCS Uniform Complaint Policy, #105, and form if you have allegations of non-compliance or unlawful discrimination, harassment, intimidation, or bullying based on protected characteristics OR Policy #518.
+If the allegations include unlawful discrimination on the basis of sex then you will want to ask for Policy #522